 With everything in life sometimes it is important to remember that you need to have perspective of the size of your task in comparison to the pay back for doing that task.
 This sounds inanely simple when you read it, but ask yourself if you have been guilty of over committing your resources in these types of situations?
-The expression penny-wise and pound foolish does come to mind a lot of times.
+The expression penny-wise and pound foolish does come to mind with many money perspectives.

 I have seen co-workers visit city hall multiple times to fight parking tickets, and such, yet those same folks don’t file their taxes (even though they are owed money).
 Shouldn’t they just pay the ticket and file their taxes instead?
-Far be it from me to pontificate (too late!), but evidently I am mistaken in this point of view.
+Far be it from me to pontificate, but evidently I am mistaken in this point of view.

 Do you spend countless hours looking for the best bargains while shopping for food, but don’t spend any time looking at your investments or figuring out how to get your banking services cheaper?
 You could be like those extreme couponing ladies who spend countless hours clipping to get free groceries, but do you need 45 boxes of tampons and 70 bottles of Catalina salad dressing?
 I guess tampons don’t go bad, but still, how much money do you need to spend storing all of this (or is this where hoarding starts?).

 I know people who bargain for everything, and I am envious of their chutzpah, I cannot always ask for the best deal, even when I know there might be a better deal to be had (like our banking discussions yesterday).
 Is it worth arguing for every penny?